 This comprehensive model of a community school leverages the social and institutional capital of partners, making it possible for for the school to offer resources and services that address the needs identified by the community.
 The goal is to remove barriers to learning and provide built-in support so students can achieve academic success and lifelong prosperity.

 Our goals include school readiness, student academic success, physical social and emotional health and parent and community engagement.
 We will grow and build to offer extended services, extended hours and extended relationships.
-Doors will open before school, into the evening and on weekends to provide safe spaces for participants to study, learn, live, connect and thrive.
+We will provide a safe space for participants to study, learn, live, connect and thrive.

 Mission Statement: Caring for the community one person at a time by Connecting, Teaching and Supporting.